ptheywood/gtc-2019-talk/presentation.md

 So we've shown how we can make our GPU road network simulations fast enough for city scale simulation, but we can't stop there.

-I'm going to very briefly mention some of the other work we are doing in Sheffield.
+I'm going to very briefly mention some of the future and related work we are doing.

 ---